Revived Mays Landing/EHT/Galloway Babe Ruth team reaches regional final

-Mike Angelo wanted his son, Mikey, to play Babe Ruth baseball this summer.
+Mike Angelo wanted his son, Mikey, and his friends to play Babe Ruth baseball this summer.

 The closest program was Atlantic Shore, which features players from Brigantine, Margate, Longport, Linwood, Northfield, Upper Township and Mullica Township.